How To Be An Organized Mom This School Year

 I know that a lot of students and moms get anxious about going back to school.
 Life can get a little hectic and there is a lot to keep track of.
-Use this back to school checklist to make sure you and your kids are prepared to start the school year off right.
+Use these back to school organization ideas to make sure you and your kids are prepared to start the school year off right.

 Build A Capsule Wardrobe for Your Kids

 Shopping for back to school clothes is always the first thing on the back to school list for moms.
 However, this year you might consider getting some capsule pieces for your son or daughters wardrobe.
 A capsule wardrobe consists of a few essential pieces that don’t go out of style.

 Get them a few staple pieces that they can mix and match, and continue to wear throughout the rest of the school year.
 A capsule wardrobe will make deciding what to wear each day easier.
 Target is a great place to get staple wardrobe pieces.